scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Targeting up to 5 creatures in range, bless them with free movement.
 Make a spellcasting roll adding a terrible die for each creature targeted.
 On success the blessed creatures add a critical success to saving throws against effects that inflict Slow, Grapple, or Restrained.
-For the duration, at the start of the creatures turn they may remove one of the following conditions: Paralyze, Slow, Weaken.
+For the duration, at the start of the creatures turn they may remove one level of the following conditions: Paralyze, Slow, Weaken.

 Add an enhanced die for every level cast above 3rd.